As highlighted in recent media features, drugs are extremely easy to obtain. On

 they’re available.
 And they’re affordable.

-Alcohol and smoking are often the entry points.
+According to a behavioral health specialist, alcohol and smoking are often the entry points.
 Whilst tipsy, a teenager is offered a

 joint and the slide begins.
 Smoking “green stuff” is seen as cool by many kids and they